dedy-purwanto/pykey/README.rst

     >> pykey new vault
     Creating a new vault.
     Enter a unique vault name: work
-    Enter your key (Something you can easily remember but secure enough): <your passphrase goes here>
+    Enter your key (Something you can easily remember but secure enough): ihatemonday Confirm your key: ihatemonday

 After that, you can start to create, edit, list and find passwords as demonstrated above with your new vault, just pass the `-v` parameter::